Skip to Main Content

 The result was a badly sprained ankle, as well as hand, wrist and forearm contusions — not to mention broken computer equipment.
 The office manager was taken off work for several weeks and received conservative treatment over the span of seven months.
 He also filed a workers’ compensation claim.

-Action: Create safety checklists
+Action: Create Safety Checklists

 Prior to working from home, employees should be required to use the checklist to perform a safety inspection of their home-office workspace.
 The U.S. Office of Personnel Management offers a safety checklist and other resources for telework employees at telework.gov/federal-community.